chalatz/tours/pages/info/reviews-comments-content.md

     for your greeting.
 We had a great trip.
 We would have really enjoyed more time in beautiful Rhodes.
 Will be checking for our foto.
 Our warm regards to Michael.
-    Hope you will have a good -off season - remember the R ships will still be coming!!!<br>\nBest- Virginia <br>\nveetash@optonline.net\n\nHello From Colorado.
+    Hope you will have a good -off season - remember the R ships will still be coming!!!<br>\nBest- Virginia   USA\n\nHello From Colorado.
 Yes, I DO recommend Nicholas.
 He is a wonderful person to work with in advance through e-mail and he and his brother Michael both speak very good English.
 We couldn't have asked for more!
 Michael was our driver.
 We were four persons traveling together and made ALL our tours reservations in advance of leaving last April.
 We were on R-1 from Istanbul to Athens.
 Nick and Michael are VERY flexible and will work around whatever you want.
     Enjoy your trip! <br>\nRenee Latty <br>\nRlatty3@aol.com\n\nDear Nicholas, Yes, it's sad to say but we are back home now.
 I can't believe how fast our vacation went by.
 We met wonderful people and learned so much history during our 15 day cruise.
 Thank you so much for setting up our drivers for the nine people we had in our group.
 We had a great time with Themis.
 What a beautiful island you live on!<br>\nThank you for showing us the sites.
-We will never forget this vacation!<br>\nBest Regards, Kim<br>\nkimcunanan@hotmail.com\n\nDear Nicholas,
-    \ Thank you for the outstanding tour.
+We will never forget this vacation!<br>\nBest Regards, Kim<br>\nkimcunanan@hotmail.com\n\nDear Nicholas,  Thank you for the outstanding tour.
 We enjoyed our stay at Rhodes.<br>\nOur vacation was excellent!
     You will probably see us again some day.<br>\nSincerely, John and Margo<br>\njmcgold@earthlink.net\n\nDear Nick,  Vasilis was a wonderful driver..we liked him very much.
-Your island is beautiful and we will ask for a recommendation of a great place to stay!!<br>\nThanks, Robin and Herman<br>\nDevilnut@aol.com
+Your island is beautiful and we will ask for a recommendation of a great place to stay!!<br>\nThanks, Robin and Herman<br>\nDevilnut@aol.com \n\nHi, Nick!
-    \n\nHi, Nick!
 Thanks for the tour!
 We had a great time in Rhodes.
 Both Michaels were very knowledgable about the area.
 When I go to an area, I like to know the place.
 Every place has a story and it's great to learn new things about different places.
 We found both Michaels very interesting, friendly and fun.
 Also, very flexible and accommodating.
-It made the tour that much more enjoyable.<br>\nThank you again for a very enjoyable tour.<br>\nMary-Beth <br>\nInglis714@aol.com\n\nDear Nick and Mike,  We all enjoyed our day with you very much.
+It made the tour that much more enjoyable.<br>\nThank you again for a very enjoyable tour.<br>\nMary-Beth
+    <br>\nInglis714@aol.com\n\nDear Nick and Mike,  We all enjoyed our day with you
+    very much.
 Tell Mike the pastries were wonderful.
 If we are in Rhodes again we will make arrangements to see you, and, of course if you are ever here in Florida, please contact us and we will look forward to seeing you.
 Again, we had a terrific time with you in Rhodes and we hope you and your families are all well.
 Also, please send our regards to Michael and Vasilis as well.<br>\nSincerely,<br>\nJoan Licht and the group (Jules, Ida, Irving, Michael, Ray, Janet, Phil, Marcia, Ian)<br>\nTanta999@aol.com\n\nThanks, I just got back.
 Manuel was excellent. \nThank-you.
 I will definitely recommend your tour.<br>\nRegard PDefilip@aol.com<br>\nPasquale De Filippis, MBA, PMP<br>\nPrincipal Consultant-ESI International\n\nDominic was most pleasand and we had a great time